neptune-ai/docs/docs/integrations/r-support.rst

 Explore your experiment in Neptune
 ----------------------------------

-Thanks to all the logging you've done you can now see all your experiments in the Neptune app.
+Thanks to all the logging you've done, you can now see all your experiments in the Neptune app.

-Explore the |shared/r-integration public project| to see how it looks like.
+Explore the |shared/r-integration public project| to see how it looks.

 .. image:: ../_static/images/r_support/r-integration-tour.gif
    :target: ../_static/images/r_support/r-integration-tour.gif